slysherz/discord-archive-bot/NOTES.md

     - author:? (query who the autor is)
     - special tag restrictitions: score:value with value in 0-5
 - Improve big archive scalling
-- Which messages to answer to, which to ignore?
 - User permissions
 - Check if link works, save article
 - Plugins
 - Playlist
 - Show entry's history
 - Improve discord integration
-- Consider keeping updated entry on the same id
-    - Message edits already improve this use case
 - Search inside vs outside database
 - Load from history
     - Needs strong backward compatibility
-- Type check commands
-    - Improve error messages
-    - Usage command
 - Improve get/add/update messages
     - File / link preview
 - Configuration
     - Load settings from a file which can be reloaded
 - Knowledge graphs
     - How to tell: you should read this before you read that
-- Rethink how to select which fields are shown
+- How to select which fields are shown
 - Consider merging get and find
 - Consider having multiple files per entry

+### To reconsider
+- Which messages to answer to, which to ignore?
+- Consider keeping updated entry on the same id
+    - Message edits already improve this use case
 - What to do when getting an hidden item
     - Show an error?
     - Get the newest version?